thutrang147/Python-For-Data-Analysis/README.md

-# Python for Data Analysis - Study Notes (English/Vietnamese)
+# Python for Data Analysis – Bilingual Study Notes (English & Vietnamese)

 ## Introduction
-This repository contains my study notes for "Python for Data Analysis" by Wes McKinney.
-These notes serve as a bilingual reference with Vietnamese translations of key concepts from the book, focusing on practical Python programming for data analysis.
+This repository contains my bilingual study notes for *Python for Data Analysis* by Wes McKinney.
+The notes include Vietnamese translations of key concepts and practical Python programming techniques for data analysis.

 ## About the Book
 "Python for Data Analysis" is a comprehensive guide to using Python for data manipulation, processing, cleaning, and analysis.
 Written by Wes McKinney (the creator of pandas), this book is essential reading for anyone working with data in Python.